 *Composite returns are presented net of management fees with an inception date of 9/1/2019.
 The management fee for this strategy is a maximum of 2%.

 Singer Wealth Advisors is an SEC registered investment advisory firm.
 Information presented herein is for educational purposes only and does not intend to make an offer or solicitation for the sale or purchase of any specific securities, investments, or investment strategies.
-Singer Wealth Advisors has retained Cascade Investment Compliance & Verification, LLC, an independent third-party verification firm, to review The Spartan composite performance.
+Singer Wealth Advisors has retained Cascade Investment Compliance & Verification, LLC, an independent third-party verification firm, to review The Spartan composite performance on a quarterly basis.
 The performance results are based on fully discretionary accounts under management, including those accounts no longer active in the Spartan strategy.
 The currency used to express performance is in the US Dollar (S).
 Composite returns are presented net of fees with an inception date of 9/1/2019.
 The management fee for this strategy is a maximum of 2%.
 The Spartan Strategy performance results shown are compared to the performance of the S&P 500 TR (data obtained from Morningstar).
 The index results do not reflect fees and expenses.
 The S&P 500 TR Return was chosen for a comparison benchmark as it is generally well recognized as an indicator or representation of the stock market.
 For more information about the Spartan Composite and the calculation methodologies for the presented performance figures please contact Singer Wealth Advisors at 561-998-9985 to request the Spartan Composite Policy Manual.
 Actual performance of client portfolios may differ materially due to the timing related to additional client deposits or withdrawals and the actual deployment and investment of a client portfolio, the length of time various positions are held, the client’s objectives and restrictions, and fees and expenses incurred by any specific individual portfolio.
 Investments involve risk and unless otherwise stated, are not guaranteed.
 Readers of the information contained in this report should be aware that any action taken by the viewer/reader based on this information is taken at their own risk.
 This information does not address individual situations and should not be construed or viewed as any typed of individual or group recommendation.
 You should first consult with a qualified financial adviser, tax professional, and/or legal counsel before implementing any securities, investments, or investment strategies discussed.
 PAST PERFORMANCE DOES NOT GUARANTEE FUTURE RESULTS.
-Singer Wealth Advisors is not affiliated with The Spartan.com.
+Singer Wealth Advisors is not affiliated with The Spartan.com

 PETROS “PETE” GEORGAKOPOULOS